ahmedNY/qurany-flashcards/README.md

-# quran_flashcards
+# Qurany Cards Pro 🕌

-A new Flutter project.
+A free, feature-rich Quran app designed for individual and group reading.

 ## Contributing